Ryan Neill: College career

 During the 2002, season Neill suffered a severe knee injury.
 His knee was reconstructed by Russell Warren, M.D..
 Following a medical redshirt year in 2003, Neill returned to the field in 2004.
 In his first game, he intercepted a pass and returned it for a touchdown to lead Rutgers past Michigan State.

 Professional career

 Buffalo Bills

 Neill was an undrafted free agent and signed with the Buffalo Bills.
 He contributed at defensive end in 2006, 2007, 2008 and handled the long-snapping duties for the Bills in 2007 and 2008.

 St. Louis Rams

 After long snapper Chris Massey was injured, the St. Louis Rams signed Neill to handle those duties for the remainder of the season.

 San Diego Chargers

-Neill signed with the San Diego Chargers on September 17, 2010, but unfortunately, he suffered a leg fracture September 26, 2010 playing the Seattle Seahawks.
+Neill signed with the San Diego Chargers on September 17, 2010.
+He suffered a leg fracture on September 26, 2010, in a game against the Seattle Seahawks.
 He finished the 2010 season on injured reserve.